Pre-License SCHOLARSHIP PROGRAM !

 We are excited to now offer scholarship opportunities to our pre-licensed members!

 There are two scholarship funds available to chapter pre-license members.
 Three awards will be made annually of $250 each.
 There is a small application form and essay requirement and recipients will provide chapter service as part of the award.

 I hope this message finds you well and feeling excited about 2018!
 As your new San Diego CAMFT President, I am excited to bring you continued evolvement and growth for our profession on a local level.
 Kiefer Rich, LMFT has done an amazing job over the years to increase our relevance as MFT's and collaborate with a variety of professionals.
 I'm thrilled to be carrying on these important ventures and will also be focusing on reducing stigma of mental health services, crisis response, and the use of technology.
 We look forward to helping your business grow and prosper.
 We strive to address your needs by offering educational and social events throughout the year.
 We work closely with other mental health professionals and community partners to bring variety to the table!

 With the recent wildfires and now mudslides that have impacted our fellow colleagues and families in the north, we are at an even greater need to train, assess, and be available to the mental health needs that follow.
 If you read Bob Casanova, LMFT, President of CAMFT's message in The Therapist you learned that our very own mental health workers were asked to leave the area when the Red Cross arrived.
 I hope you feel a sense of urgency as I do to be active in the process of supporting our communities to heal and rebuild.

 If you are a therapist or other helping professional, join us!
-We strive to be a community that informs, advocates, and assists our members in being respected and successful helping professionals.
-We still have an open Board position and invite you to help make us a stronger team!
+We strive to be a community that informs, advocates, and empowers our members in being respected and successful.
+We still have open Board positions and invite you to help make us a stronger team!
 See our Board page for more info.